fabriciored/node-page-generator/README.md

 *or*

-Run `npm run build` to build and then `node build/index.js` run the project.
+Run `npm run build` to build and then `node build/index.js` to run the project.

 Send the page properties in a JSON HTTP post request to `/pageinfo` following the spec at apispec.json